beau1399/porpus/README.md

                               {:status 200 :headers {"Content-Type" "text/html"}
                                :session (assoc session :markuse (inc (:markuse session 0))) :body (html5 (head)[:body [:span (:markuse session 0)]])})}}]

+The route declaration for "/seshtest2" is identical except for the initial string.
+It exists to demonstrate the cross-page nature of the session facility.

 First, take note of the parameter list for the handler function.
 Here, destructuring is used to extract the value of key ":session" of the request object into a parameter called "session".
 This itself is a hash map, and the key used for the incrementing counter evident on "seshtest" and "seshtest2" is named "markuse".